Ubirajara jubatus: Legal issues

-The fossil was acquired in 1995 by the State Museum of Natural History Karlsruhe (SMNK) and moved to Germany after an export permit was allegedly obtained.
-The fossils have been alleged to have been illegally imported into Germany out of Brazil in 1995, as Brazilian laws do not allow the removal of fossils from its territory, nor for studies on them to be conducted without the participation of at least one Brazilian scientist.
-As a result, Brazilian scientists are campaigning for the repatriation of the fossils.
+The authors of the 2020 study claimed that the fossil had been acquired by the State Museum of Natural History Karlsruhe (SMNK) in 1995, following an export from Brazil with the necessary documentation.
+This led to a considerable backlash as researchers from Brazil disputed this claim.
+They argued that Brazilian law does not allow the removal of fossils from its territory, nor for studies on them to be conducted without the participation of local scientists or institutions.
+As a result, Brazilian scientists campaigned for the repatriation of the fossil.
+This campaign relied heavily on social media and mobilised a large number of supporters under the hashtag #UbirajaraBelongstoBR.

 Due to the ethical issues involving the potentially illegal transfer of the fossil from Brazil to Germany, the paper describing the specimen was "temporarily removed" only a few days after being made available online "in press" prior to formal publication.
 The article was later withdrawn in September 2021.